 Computer science is the study of computers, including computational theory, hardware and software design, algorithms, and the way humans interact with technology.

-If you’re interested in a challenging and rewarding career path, with plenty of room for growth and not to mention, a sizeable paycheck, you may want to consider becoming a computer scientist.
+If you’re interested in a challenging and rewarding career path, you may want to consider becoming a computer scientist.

 Southern Methodist University